The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 You can find all the necessary information to assist you in selecting your modules, along with the undergraduate handbooks, on the relevant websites:

-If you are studying at our Canterbury or Medway campuses and arriving in January 2014 you should apply for accommodation online by 30 November 2013.
+If you are studying at our Canterbury or Medway campuses you should apply for accommodation online by 30 November 2014.

 Whilst we will always try and allocate you to the type of accommodation you request, please note that this is not always possible and individual preferences cannot be guaranteed.

 Offers of University accommodation are sent by email from mid-December onwards.

 6. Ensure you are fully immunised

 In order to achieve maximum protection it is very important that you have been immunised against meningitis C and measles, mumps and rubella (MMR) before attending university.